How long will the schools be closed? (Updated 4/16/20)

 No. Alcoa City Schools meals have not been served from school buses.
 Local churches and volunteers have been using buses owned by Clabough Bus Services to distribute food from Second Harvest and other contributions.
 Some of these buses are used for Alcoa’s students on normal school days, and are labeled Alcoa City Schools.

 Yes.
 School offices are generally open from 9 am to 2 pm, Monday through Friday.
 (Offices were closed during most of April in compliance with Tennessee Safer-at-Home order.)

 Can we use school facilities during this time?

 No. All facilities are closed to any activity other than essential work by a limited number of employees.
 All ball fields and gyms are closed.
 All facilities are closed to use by any outside organization (e.g., churches, community groups, community events).

-Will we still have tests like TCAPs, EOCs, ACT, or Industry Certification Tests?
+Will we still have tests like TCAPs or End of Course tests?

-Alcoa City Schools will not administer any state testing, which includes TCAP, End-of-Course testing, and the PK/K Portfolio.
+Alcoa City Schools will not administer any state testing this spring.
+This includes TCAP in grades 3-8, End-of-Course testing for Algebra I and High School courses, and the PK/K Portfolio.

-Tests like ACT and AP are national exams, and we are still seeking information on administration.
+The ACT is a national exam, and we are still seeking information on administration.
 High school students and families should look for communication from Alcoa High School, and on their website or through Google Classroom, for new information.

 How will my student with disabilities receive their services during the school closure due to COVID-19?